It’s a case of love and war for the passengers and crew of The Love Boat…

 Hilly thinks that this schooling for the best for her great-niece, as she’ll learn more, meet influential people and be able to spend her holidays with her father.
 Von Stryker is concerned for his wife, and he advises her on the importance of family over time with others.
 After these few words of wisdom from her husband, regarding her past mistakes with Merrill’s brother Conrad, she thinks again.
 She takes back her offer, with Merrill with both agreeing with this as a possible idea for Vicki’s future.

 Olivia was sincere and lovely in this role, and very much the caring great auntie hoping to help her great-niece.
 De Havilland’s scenes with child actor Whelan were warm and touching with both respectful of each other’s acting career.

-Jill seemed unfazed by the fact she was in such an esteemed acting company, perhaps due her in previous storylines with other big name acting talents throughout this series.
+Jill seemed unfazed by the fact she was in such an esteemed acting company, perhaps due to her in previous storylines with other big-name acting talents throughout this series.
 Likewise, it was wonderful to see Cotten reunited with De Havilland, both falling into a sweet and lovely on-screen rapport I recalled from their joint scenes in the TV Movie, The Screaming Woman (1972) and in Airport 77 (1977).

 Two for Julie

 Now to the Dallas duo, with Don and Alan both on a cruise with their boss.
 Both Cliff and Jack Don and Alan hope to win the Presidency after Witkin’s impending retirement.